perrinemaurel/perrinemaurel.github.io/_pages/about.md

 ------
 I am working for the [Observatoire des Textes, des Idées et des Corpus](https://obtic.sorbonne-universite.fr/) [Observatory of Texts, Ideas and Corpora, ObTIC].
 Our workspace is within the [Sorbonne Center for Artificial Intelligence](https://scai.sorbonne-universite.fr/) [SCAI], 4 place Jussieu, Paris, France.

 During my PhD, I participate to their events, talks and various projects.
-We also act as consultants when other laboratory's projects need a touch of digital humanities.
+We also act as consultants when other laboratorys' projects need a touch of digital humanities.

 Specialities
 ------